-People with anemia lack iron, which your body needs to produce hemoglobin, a protein in red blood cells that carries oxygen, explains Melissa Hunt, PhD, associate director of clinical training in the Department of Psychology at University of Pennsylvania, who has studied pagophagia.
-If your hemoglobin gets low, then your blood can't carry oxygen to your brain, she says.
-This is why one symptom of anemia is feeling sluggish or tired.
-"In anemic people, chewing ice increases oxygen in the brain, resulting in a feeling of greater alertness," she says.
+People with anaemia lack iron, which your body needs to produce haemoglobin, a protein in red blood cells that carries oxygen, explains Melissa Hunt, PhD, associate director of clinical training in the Department of Psychology at University of Pennsylvania, who has studied pagophagia.
+If your haemoglobin gets low, then your blood can't carry oxygen to your brain, she says.
+This is why one symptom of anaemia is feeling sluggish or tired.
+"In anaemic people, chewing ice increases oxygen in the brain, resulting in a feeling of greater alertness," she says.
 (Interestingly, there's also a huge link between iron deficiency and restless leg syndrome, a neurological condition defined by an irresistible urge to move the legs.)
 So, it feels good to chomp on ice simply because the action improves blood flow to the brain.

-A 2014 study conducted by Dr. Hunt showed that giving anemic people ice to chew can significantly improve their performance on tests.
-But in people who aren't anemic, the increased blood flow probably isn't noticeable, "because their brains are getting plenty of oxygen all the time," Dr. Hunt says.
+A 2014 study conducted by Dr. Hunt showed that giving anaemic people ice to chew can significantly improve their performance on tests.
+But in people who aren't anaemic, the increased blood flow probably isn't noticeable, "because their brains are getting plenty of oxygen all the time," Dr. Hunt says.
 "Increasing oxygen doesn't matter if you're already getting enough."